updated Last minute

 Description

 Hi there!
 Welcome to our small, non-commercial farm, located on 5 beautiful acres in the countryside!
 On our small farm there are several raised beds, a greenhouse, summer vegetables, a blueberry and raspberry patch, and a swimming pond.
-Strider is our beloved 2 year old English Shepherd!
+Strider the farm dog is our beloved 3 year old English Shepherd.
 This means we cannot have pup visitors during your experience here.
-Most of the farm is a fenced pasture for 6 sheep and 30 to 40 chickens and several varieties of fruit trees.
+Most of the farm is a fenced pasture for 6 to 8 sheep, 30 to 40 chickens and several varieties of fruit trees.
 There is a symbiotic relationship between the sheep, chickens, fruit trees, and the small lake.
 Think sustainable living and farming.
 Our home and garden are surrounded by perennial plantings of herbs and flowers.
 Much of the food and herbs we eat are grown here.
 We share excess harvest with neighbors and Workawayer guests!
 Sustainability is our philosophy, and permaculture is our approach.
 The farm is nestled in the central Willamette Valley, close to the cities of Salem, McMinnville, and Corvallis; Portland and Eugene are not far.
 Eastern Oregon is a beautiful high desert with lava fields, forests and ski resorts.

 David has a wealth of knowledge and experience, and has stories to share.
 With a masters degree in psychology he has worked as a social worker with Children's Services, developed a vineyard and then a winery, constructed his home and winery, then remodeled and developed this diverse and sustainable homestead.